covjson/specification/profiles.md

 #### VerticalProfileCoverage profile

-- A coverage with VerticalProfileCoverage profile must have a domain with VerticalProfile profile.
+- A coverage with VerticalProfileCoverage profile MUST have a domain with VerticalProfile profile.

 Example:
 ```js